 Christoffel National Park has Curacao White-tailed Deer.
 Flamingo Sanctuary St. Willibrordus has flamingos.
 Curacao Sea Aquarium has close-up marine life encounters.

 Willemstad is on St. Anna Bay.
 Numerous stunning beaches are a short drive away (Mambo Beach, Jan Thiel Beach, Cas Abao, Grote Knip).
-No major natural lakes exist, but several areas for evaporating salt from seawater are important for birdlife.
+No major natural lakes exist, but several areas for evaporating salt from seawater are vital for birdlife.

 Consider booking nature-focused tours through GetYourGuide for easy exploration of these sites.

-Investigate smaller-known spots to gain a appreciation for Willemstad and its culture.
+Explore lesser-known spots to gain a appreciation for Willemstad and its culture.

 Scharloo street art: This area is undergoing revitalization, and its walls tell stories through color and imagery.
 Best done during the day.

-The Mikvé Israel-Emanuel Synagogue is not just a place of worship; it is a thriving museum, standing as a testament to religious freedom and the enduring presence of the Jewish community in the Caribbean.
+The Mikvé Israel-Emanuel Synagogue is not just a place of worship; it is a vibrant museum, standing as a testament to religious freedom and the enduring presence of the Jewish community in the Caribbean.

 Established in 1732, the Mikvé Israel-Emanuel Synagogue is the oldest synagogue in continuous use in the Western Hemisphere.
 Its history dates back to the Portuguese and Dutch Jewish communities seeking refuge.

-While the Synagogue is a historical gem, Curacao's natural the ocean's depths offers another kind of beauty, a contrast to the city's landmarks.
+Although the Synagogue is a historical gem, Curacao's natural the ocean's depths offers another kind of beauty, a contrast to the city's landmarks.

 Curacao also has a number of accessible shipwrecks that serve as artificial reefs, adding another dimension to diving experiences.